 - online research

-This course is delivered over 3 sessions in semester 2 2020.
+This course is taught over 2 sessions in semester 2 2019.

 Note: While your teacher will cover all the material in this schedule, the order is subject to change depending on class needs.